-Our mission is to build a stronger community dedicated to supporting and conserving Chicago's parks
+The Chicago Parks Foundation's mission is to build a stronger community dedicated to supporting and conserving our city's parks

 Among the oldest and largest park districts in the nation, the Chicago Park District stewards 8,500+ acres of green space.
 With more than 600 parks, 230 field houses, 29 beaches, 26 miles of lakefront, 11 harbors, 8 golf courses, and 2 world-class conservatories, nearly every Chicago resident lives within a 10 minute walk of a park.